-Where does the money come from to pay for the Knowles-Nelson Stewardship Fund?
+Where does the money come from to pay for the Knowles-Nelson Stewardship Program?

-Everyone who enjoys spending time outdoors in Wisconsin benefits from the Stewardship Fund.
+Everyone who enjoys spending time outdoors in Wisconsin benefits from the Stewardship Program.
 Stewardship provides special places to hike, watch birds and other wildlife, fish and paddle.
-In addition, more than 92% of all lands protected with Stewardship Funds are open for hunting.
-The 85% of Wisconsinites who enjoy walking in nature have local opportunities to do so, thanks to the Stewardship Fund’s impact in communities across the state.
-You can find a map of the places in Wisconsin that have been protected with assistance from the Stewardship Fund here.
+In addition, more than 92% of all lands protected with the Stewardship Program are open for hunting.
+The 85% of Wisconsinites who enjoy walking in nature have local opportunities to do so, thanks to the Stewardship Program’s impact in communities across the state.
+You can find a map of the places in Wisconsin that have been protected with assistance from the Stewardship Program here.

 All Wisconsin citizens enjoy the ecological benefits of protected land and water, including clean drinking water, scenic vistas along our roads and a high quality of life that attracts and retains businesses.

-You can learn more about the Knowles-Nelson Stewardship Fund on the Wisconsin DNR web site.
+You can learn more about the Knowles-Nelson Stewardship Program on the Wisconsin DNR web site.